joinpursuit/9-1-module-three-assessment/README.md

 ### Tests

-There will be no tests for this assessment.
+There are no tests for this assessment.

 ## Instructions